dss-hmi/gss-2019-hrs/README.md

 # A Comparative Analysis of home and community-based long term care between the USA and China

-_ Xian Cao, B.S.
-Barbara Andraka-Christou, J.D., Ph.D _
+_Xian Cao, B.S., Barbara Andraka-Christou, J.D., Ph.D_

 **Purpose**: This paper compared and contrast the home and community-based long term care between the USA and China, based on an extensive literature review.